 The story on the base-relief itself differs from messaging found on most other Confederate memorials.
 Rather than focusing solely on martial elements of the war, it depicts southern society as it related to the Confederacy.
-As the Naming Commission concluded, the monument offers a highly inaccurate representation of slavery.
-The Commission stated: "Two of these figures are portrayed as African American: an enslaved woman depicted as a "Mammy," holding the infant child of a white officer, and an enslaved man following his owner to war."
+As the Naming Commission concluded, the Memorial offers a highly inaccurate representation of slavery.
+The Commission stated: "Two of these figures are portrayed as African American: an enslaved woman depicted as a 'Mammy,' holding the infant child of a white officer, and an enslaved man following his owner to war."

-4 Isaiah 2:4: "And He shall judge among the nations, and shall rebuke many people; and they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore."
+&lt;sup>4 Isaiah 2:4: "And He shall judge among the nations, and shall rebuke many people; and they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore."

-In place since 2021, temporary signage on site provides context for the Memorial.
+Temporary signage in the section, in place since 2021, provides interpretive context for the Memorial.
 The sign provides a brief history of Section 16 and the Memorial itself.
 It states that the Memorial provides "a nostalgic, mythologized vision of the Confederacy, including highly sanitized depictions of slavery."
-In addition, it states this sign is the first step in a long-term process to interpret the history of the memorial and Section 16, which will include involvement from community members and key stakeholders.
+In addition, it states this sign is the first step in a long-term process to interpret the history of the Memorial and Section 16, which will include involvement from community members and key stakeholders.
 It also contains a QR code to the ANC webpage on the Confederate Memorial.
-The ANMC History Office will lead interpretation efforts using public feedback received in the Section 106 and NEPA compliance processes.
+The ANMC History Office leads interpretation efforts using public feedback received in the Section 106 and NEPA compliance processes.

-The 2014 NRHP nomination for ANC lists the Confederate Memorial (DHR Inventory No. 000-1235/000-0042-0029) as a contributing object to the historic property.
+The 2014 National Register of Historic Places (NRHP) nomination for ANC lists the Confederate Memorial (DHR Inventory No. 000-1235/000-0042-0029) as a contributing object to the historic property.
 ANMC completed a Phase II (Intensive Level) survey report to evaluate the individual eligibility of the Confederate Memorial to the NRHP.
 The report concluded that the Memorial is individually eligible for the National Register.
 On Aug.
 29, 2023, pursuant to 36 CFR §800.4, ANMC received concurrence from the DHR that the Confederate Memorial is individually eligible for listing in the NRHP.
-See NHPA documentation in Appendix B and the survey report in Appendix C.
+See NHPA documentation in Appendix B, the survey report in Appendix C, and the PA in Appendix E.